Creating a Conda environment

 ).

-Create the yaml-file with nano
+Create/edit the YAML-file with nano

 Open a text editor like nano